 The only track that really breaks the mold is the closer and collaboration with Iggy Pop, “The Pure and the Damned.”
 A simple piano ballad, the track offers a surreal meditation on the difference (or lack there of) between good and evil.
 While it sounds nothing like the rest of the record, it feels like a proper summation of what Lopatin was trying to accomplish.

 With Lopatin’s commitments on the upcoming FKA Twigs record and other side projects, it’s doubtful he’ll put out a studio album this year.
 Lopatin is fully exploring the musical options outside of his normal, isolationist studio work.
 Pitfalls and all, Good Time reasserts his position as one of this decade’s top movers, due mostly to his flexibility and playful spirit.
-Good Time is set to play at Broadway Cinema this fall. –Connor Lockie
+Good Time is set to play at Broadway Cinema this fall. –Audrey Lockie